Explaining the Success of AdaBoost and Random Forests as Interpolating Classifiers: Interpolating Classifiers

 \subsection{Local Robustness of Interpolating Classifiers}

 Let us begin with a definition of interpolation:\\

-{\bf Definition: } Let $X_i$ be vector observations of predictor variables an let $Y_i$ be the observed class label.
+{\bf Definition: } Let $X_i$ be vector observations of predictor variables a let $Y_i$ be the observed class label.
 A classifier $f(X)$ is said to be an {\em interpolating} classifier if for every training set example, the classifier assigns the correct class label; that is for every $i$, $f(X_i)=Y_i$. \\

+The term ``interpolation" is likely jarring for some readers.
+In many contexts, one often thinks about interpolating a set of points with classically smooth functions, such as polynomial splines.
+However, strictly speaking, there are many other ways that one might interpolate a set of points---through the fit of an AdaBoost classifier, for instance!
+Since the notion of fitting a set of points without error is central to this paper, and since the common definition of interpolation does not preclude the kinds of fits we consider, we felt it appropriate to proceed with the term.

 Many statisticians are not comfortable with classifiers that interpolate the training data: common wisdom suggests that any classifier which fits the training data perfectly must have poor generalization error.
 Indeed, one of the first interpolating classifiers that might come to one's mind, the one-nearest neighbor, can be shown to be inconsistent and have poor generalization error in environments with noise.
-In fact, in the simple binary classification example where the true class label is reversed with probability $p$, it is easy to show that the asymptotic generalization error rate of the one-nearest neighbor classifier is $2p(1-p)$, which is higher than the performance achieved by the optimal Bayes classifier (which has a generalization error of $p$).
+Specifically, \cite{cover} have shown that the asymptotic generalization error for the one-nearest neighbor classifier is at least as large as the Bayes error rate.
 However, the claim that all interpolating classifiers overfit is problematic, especially in light of the demonstrated success of classifiers that perfectly fit the training data, such as random forests.
-This claim is even more dubious when one considers that any classifier $f$ can be trivially modified to create a classifier $f'$ with the same generalization error that interpolates the training data: let $f'(x_i)=y_i$ for $x_i$ in the training set and $f'=f$ everywhere else.
-The point is that training data with continuous predictors has measure zero, and changing a classifier on a set of measure zero will not affect its generalization error.